-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A postgraduate degree from a regionally accredited institution. - Official transcripts in a registrar's sealed and stamped or signed envelope from the accredited colleges or universities that awarded the baccalaureate and postgraduate degrees to the applicant.
-Additional transcripts may be requested. - Two recommendations: one from the applicant's employer and one from a workplace colleague that attest to the applicant's technology use.
-Professional recommendations can be sent by mail or e-mail.
-If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the enrollment services officer.

-- Scores from the Miller Analogies Test (taken within the previous two years) or the Graduate Record Examination (verbal and quantitative sections), taken within the last five years. - A three-part statement, at least 2,000 words in length, describing (1) vision for technology, (2) experience or background in technology, and (3) personal goals related to the pursuit of this degree. - A personal interview is required for all qualified applicants who apply to the program. - Resume or curriculum vitae (CV) is optional but recommended.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A postgraduate degree from a regionally accredited institution. - Official transcripts sent electronically via one of the approved companies listed on the GSEP website from the institutions that awarded the baccalaureate and master's degrees to the applicant as well as all transcripts from all other colleges or universities attended. - Two recommendations: one from the applicant's employer and one from a workplace colleague that attest to the applicant's technology use.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - A two-page proctored essay on a selected topic.
+Applicants who do not perform satisfactorily on this essay may be required to attend a writing workshop course at GSEP such as ED 692.
+Alternatively, applicants may submit scores from the Graduate Record Examination (GRE-verbal and quantitative sections) taken within the past five years. - A three-part statement, at least 2,000 words in length, describing (1) vision for technology, (2) experience or background in technology, and (3) personal goals related to the pursuit of this degree. - A personal interview is required for all qualified applicants who apply to the program. - Resume or curriculum vitae (CV) is optional but recommended.